Hallotre/HTML-CSS-CA/README.md

 # GAMEHUB

 Welcome to the GAMEHUB project!
-This repository contains the code and resources for a web development project focused on creating a website for GAMEHUB using HTML and CSS.
+This repository contains the code and resources for a web development project focused on creating a website for GAMEHUB using HTML, CSS and JS.

 ## Table of Contents